Kansas City’s 2022 Winter Break Camps & Activities for Christmas Break (Updated)

 Sunset Trails: 2100 S.E.
 Ranson Road Lee’s Summit, MO 64082

 Kids will learn to ride horses from experienced, trained staff at Sunset Trails Stables.
 Campers may choose half-day or full-day Winter Break Camps.
-You can enroll online or fill out the registration form & mail it and payment to their address above.
+You can enroll online.

-Camp is rain or shine, since they have indoor & outdoor arenas.
+Camp is rain or shine since they have indoor & outdoor arenas.
 Kids will have fun no matter what!
-Full day sessions need to bring a sack lunch and all campers need to wear jeans & hard-soled shoes. call 816-554-7699 if you have additional questions.
-Single full-day is only $79!
+Full-day sessions need to bring a sack lunch and all campers need to wear jeans & hard-soled shoes.
+Be sure to dress for the weather.
+Call 816-554-7699 if you have additional questions.
+A single half-day is only $59, and a full-day is only $99!
 Walk-in registrations will only be accepted if space is available.

 If you’re looking for fun things to do over winter break, this camp is a great option!
-You can do one day camps, half day or all week…
+You can have the kids do one-day camps, half-day, both morning and afternoon slots available, or sign up for all week…

-There are multiple Winter Break camps open for enrollment for 2020.
+There are multiple Winter Break cooking camps open for enrollment for 2022.
 You can also spend time bonding at Taste Bud’s Kitchen in Leawood for their Gingerbread House Class for ages 2-8 and a caregiver.
 Register online today!

 Learning2Fly: 4711 Lamar Mission, KS 66202

-Kids will learn aerial fitness, nutrition, healthy, & do fun kids activities during camp.
+Kids will learn aerial fitness, nutrition, and healthy, & do fun kids’ activities during camp.
 The Chakra Circus of Health Winter Break Camp will be so much fun for kids!